 Student misbehavior can be referred to as the actions and inactions of students that distract the learning continuum in the classroom.
-Most often these behaviors are negative attitudes such as students’ failure to participate in activities, disrespect, excessive sociability, partial or negated participation, etc. I believe that students misbehave because of student, teacher, and environment/social factors.
+Most often these behaviors are negative attitudes such as students’ failure to participate in activities, disrespect, excessive sociability, partial or negated participation, etc. I believe that students misbehave because of a student, teacher, and environmental/social factors.

 Student and teacher behaviors, as well as other environmental or societal issues, play an important role in effective learning in our classrooms.
 When any of these is negated, then achieving effective learning will be challenging for all stakeholders of education.